digama0/mm0/mm0-hs/mm1.md

       (display "hello world")         -- hello world
       (display 42)                    -- error, expected string

+* `error` takes a string and throws an error with the given string as the message.

 * `print` takes an arbitrary expression and pretty-prints it.

       (print "hello world")   -- "hello world"